BryanAim/100-days-of-code/log.md

 **Thoughts** Having registration and logging in bugs that cant get the tests pass again.
 However i'm done with the first half.

+### Day 50: June 18, Friday

+**Today's Progress**
+Wait, its Day50 already??
+Still on the Advanced Node & Express Challenges.
+Learnt implementing social authentication with passport-github

+**Thoughts** Moving slow on the challenges, though lots of information to take in.